georginatorbet/georginatorbet.github.io/_posts/2014-08-08-is google making us stupid.md

 into a computer had been erased, and that if they were unsure about a piece of information they were primed to look on a computer for the answer.
-Somewhat less clearly, but still sig- niﬁcant, was a ﬁnding that subjects may remember where a piece of information was stored more strongly than what the information was.
+Somewhat less clearly, but still sig- ni?cant, was a ?nding that subjects may remember where a piece of information was stored more strongly than what the information was.
 These effects show an interesting insight into how mem-